MooersLab/writingContract/WritingContactTemplate.md

 -	Work on bibliographies.
 -	Track writing progress in Excel workbook.

-Contractor acknowledges to the Mentor that the Contractor agrees to abide by this Agreement.
+The Contractor acknowledges to the Mentor that the Contractor agrees to abide by this Agreement.

 Contractor’s signature:                                  Date: July 30, 2021

 Mentor’s signature:                                      Date: July 30, 2021